chuchivic/dotfiles/README.md

 TODO
-Make a script for download fzf and ack, and neocomplete dependencies review devicons
+Make a script for download fzf and ack(silver_searcher in future) and Universal Tags(ctags), review devicons,